For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're confident that your money troubles are short-term and you'll be able to make repayments in full before the 0% interest period is up, then this could be a better option than a payday loan.

 However, do lots of research before deciding.
-If you're not confident you could make the repayments on time, consider another of the options on this list.
+If you're not confident you could make the repayments on time, consider a different low-risk option instead.

 Unsure about credit cards?
 Read our student credit card guide for more information.